natecostello/van_two_point_oh/blog/2021-8-22-floor-3/floor-part-3.md

 	# if attribution is needed
 	# source: [vecteezy]
 	# url: url
----
+--- -->

-Wood Pickup
+Paint Coat
+Bottom Layer Minicell Strips
-Width Test
+Test Fit
-Rough Cut
+Glue

 More to follow